 This is probably the most commonly used - and most commonly misunderstood - exception.
 "Winter Rules," officially known as a Local Rule for "Preferred Lies," specifically allows you to lift your ball in the fairway and place it in a better position.

 However, this is not an automatic right.
 This rule only comes into effect when a golf course's committee puts it in place to protect the course during soggy, unfavorable conditions (like in winter or after heavy rain).
-When this Local Rule is active, you are typically allowed to lift your ball *only when it's on a closely mown area* (i.e., the fairway), clean it, and then place it within a specified distance - usually 6 inches or one club-length - no closer to the hole.
-The exact rules will typically be either on the scorecard or on a notice board, or the starter or somebody else at clubhouse can let you know.
+When this Local Rule is active, you are typically allowed to lift your ball only when it's on a closely mown area (i.e., the fairway), clean it, and then place it within a specified distance - usually 6 inches or one club-length - no closer to the hole.
+The exact rules will typically be either on the scorecard or on a notice board, or the starter or somebody else at the clubhouse can let you know.

 Exception 3: The Embedded Ball Rule